-Our investment process integrates global macro and relative value sector analyses with our best bottom-up investment choices to generate a total return in excess of the Morningstar LSTA US Leveraged Loan Index.
+Our investment process integrates global macro and relative value sector analyses with our best bottom-up investment choices.
 Portfolio managers compare horizon returns across investment categories to help select what they view as the most attractive options.
 Macro considerations will help drive the horizon return assumptions.